Niles Planning Commission approves special land use request for marijuana microbusiness - Leader Publications

 Despite the applicants’ excitement, some residents are concerned about the provisioning and grow business being located so close to residential property.

-- Main Street resident Kyle Westfall said that while he did not have a problem with the nature of the business itself, he was concerned about parking and increased traffic through the area.
+E. Main Street resident Kyle Westfall said that while he did not have a problem with the nature of the business itself, he was concerned about parking and increased traffic through the area.

 “I have two children, very small, and having it be busier around there really concerns me,” he said.
 “It won’t be the first time people have parked in front of our driveway when there is not supposed to be any parking.
 My biggest concern is not knowing who is coming through.”